Timon of Athens: TV adaptations

 Rarely performed, Timon of Athens was produced for TV as part of the BBC Television Shakespeare series in 1981 with Jonathan Pryce as Timon, Norman Rodway as Apemantus, John Welsh as Flavius, and John Shrapnel as Alcibiades, with Diana Dors as Timandra, Tony Jay as the Merchant, Sebastian Shaw as the Old Athenian, and John Fortune and John Bird as Poet and Painter.
 This Elizabethan/Jacobean historical period drama production was directed by Jonathan Miller.

+Film adaptations

-Film adaptationsI, Timon was released in 2016 premiered at the 2017 Hoboken International Film Festival (where it was nominated for "Best Director" and "Best Cinematography").
+I, Timon was released in 2016 premiered at the 2017 Hoboken International Film Festival (where it was nominated for "Best Director" and "Best Cinematography").
 Bramwell Noah appears in the title role (and is also responsible for the original adaptation of the play for the big screen).
 The film also features a soundtrack based on the musical score Hexachordum Apollinis by Johann Pachelbel.

 Play adaptations

 In 1678 Thomas Shadwell produced a popular adaptation, The History of Timon of Athens, the Man-Hater, to which Henry Purcell later composed the music.
 Shadwell added two women to the plot: Melissa, Timon's faithless fiancee, and Evandre, his loyal and discarded mistress.
 James Dance made another adaptation in 1768, soon followed by Richard Cumberland's version at Drury Lane in 1771, in which the dying Timon gives his daughter, Evadne, not present in Shakespeare's original, to Alcibiades.

 Further adaptations followed in 1786 (Thomas Hull's at Covent Garden) and 1816 (George Lamb's at Drury Lane), ending with an 1851 production reinstating Shakespeare's original text by Samuel Phelps at Sadler's Wells.

 Peter Brook directed a French-language production in the sixties in which Timon was portrayed as an innocent idealist in a white tuxedo, ripped and dishevelled in the second part.
 His cast was primarily young, and Apemantus was Algerian.
 Commentators who admire the play typically see Timon as intended to have been a young man behaving in a naïve way.
 The play's detractors usually cite an oblique reference to armour in act IV as evidence that Timon is a long-retired soldier.

 British playwright Glyn Cannon wrote a short adaptation of the play called Timon's Daughter.
 It premiered in May, 2008 at the Old Fitzroy Theatre in Sydney.
 Cannon's play revisits the major themes of charity and giving in the original work, with a story that follows the adventures of Timon's daughter (named "Alice" in Cannon's play) when she is taken in by Flavius (renamed "Alan").